 Bright, friendly, down-to-earth people who are both thinkers and doers.
 Working by your side, as consultants and colleagues, to get the right results.

-Home > Unspun > unspun 24 > Picking winners
+Home > unspun > unspun 24 - Taking a joined up approach > Picking winners

 Three critical factors to bear in mind when embarking on a supplier selection exercise

 The drive for tangible benefits associated with business change is greater than ever in today’s economic climate.
 For many organisations, change is delivered in conjunction with third party suppliers such as system integrators and IT software vendors, and therefore getting value for money through procurement is even more important.

 The costs of procuring the wrong suppliers can add up to tens, if not hundreds, of millions of pounds on large programmes in lost benefits; as well as the time spent to address soured supplier relationships and maybe even to start again with a new set of suppliers or vendors midway through.